DeMario Mayfield: The Basketball Tournament

 Mayfield competed for D2 in The Basketball Tournament 2020.
 He added nine points, four assists and nine rebounds in a 79-74 opening round loss to Big X.

 National team

 Mayfield was granted Iraqi citizenship in 2017 and joined the national basketball team.
 He replaced Kevin Galloway as the team's designated naturalized player.
 In his first game in the qualification for the 2019 FIBA World Cup, Mayfield contributed 24 points, 10 rebounds, 5 assists and 5 steals in a win over Iran in November 2017.

 Personal life

 Mayfield is married to Jasmine Robinson and has a son, Demario Jr. They live in Jacksonville, Florida.
 His mother Tina Mayfield, was a junior college all-American at Emmanuel College before transferring to the University of Tennessee-Chattanooga.
 His brother, Keshaun Mayfield, played basketball at Lindsey Wilson College.
-Mayfield's cousin Tony Jones started at left tackle for the Denver Broncos in the late 1990s.
+Mayfield's late cousin Tony Jones started at left tackle for the Denver Broncos in the late 1990s.